Serving with quiet distinction

 Onslow has travelled the equivalent of more than 16 times around the world, serving Australia with quiet distinction for 30 years.

-Explore the danger and drama of life on board Onslow in Action Stations, our all-new immersive experience.
+Explore the danger and drama of life on board Onslow in Action Stations, our immersive experience.

 Open daily from 9:30am with last boarding at 4:10pm

-Buy a Big Ticket when you arrive (see our Admissions page for prices and to book your tickets) which includes entry to all visitor spaces as well as tours of Submarine HMAS Onslow and Destroyer HMAS Vampire.
+Buy a Big Ticket when you arrive (see our Admissions page for prices and to book your tickets) which includes entry to all visitor spaces as well as tours (both guided and self-guided) of Submarine HMAS Onslow and Destroyer HMAS Vampire (when open).